asnaassalam/online-food-ordering-system/README.md

 # Online Food Order System for Restaurant

+**Note: This repository is a work in progress and not yet finished.
+There are ongoing developments and some features may not be fully implemented.**

 An efficient and user-friendly online food ordering system designed to enhance the dining experience for customers and streamline operations for restaurant admins.

 ## Table of Contents